Farhad-Davaripour/Step_by_Step_Data_Analysis_Auto_Dataset/README.md

 ![image](MyImage-GitHub.jpg)

 - Farhad Davaripour is a numerical scientist with 3 years of experience working in research and development roles.
-He has a knack for problem-solving and has a passion in data science (He is in training).
+He has a knack for problem-solving and passion for data science (He is in training).
 - Currently He is taking the data science fundamental courses as a part of IBM Data Science Professional Certificate.
 - Connect with Farhad on [LinkedIn](https://www.linkedin.com/in/farhad-davaripour/)